agdevtools/unitedapp/README.md

 ## Authoritative and Non Assuming

-There should only be one runbook for each process (alert) and it should not assume prior knowledge.
+In Highlander.
+There can be only one.
+Similarly in runbooks, **there should be only one** runbook for each process (alert) and it should not assume prior knowledge.
 Include helpful links to other documentaion on how to perform tasks.
-This allows the experienceed engineers to quickly get to the main points whilst allowing those less familiar with the services to recive the contect they need.
+This allows the experienceed engineers to quickly get to the main points whilst allowing those less familiar with the services to receive the context they need.

 ## Adaptable